Social Media Facade (Poem)

 These happy moments are only a cover-up of what I try to conceal,

-Of all the persons I make happy, I'm the one who is sad,
+Of all the people I make happy, I'm the one who is sad,

 There isn't one to make me glad,